CrowdStrike/falcon-helm/README.md

 You can use multiple `--set` arguments for configuring the Falcon Helm Chart according to your environment.
 See the [values yaml file for more configuration options](helm-charts/falcon-sensor/values.yaml).

 Alternatively, instead of using multiple `--set` arguments, you can create a yaml file that customizes the default Helm Chart configurations.

-For example changing the default image repository using a yaml customization file called `custom_repo.yaml`:
+For example, changing the default Kubernetes node image repository using a yaml customization file called `custom_repo.yaml`:

 1. Create `custom_repo.yaml`:
    ```
    falcon:
      cid: <Your_CrowdStrike_CID>
+   node:
      image:
        repository: <Your_Registry>/falcon-sensor
    ```

 2. Run the `helm install` command specifying using `custom_repo.yaml`: